 The Institute's research addresses live challenges within a broad set of application domains and fundamental problems in complex systems theory.
 Target systems span 22 orders of magnitude, from sub-atomic interactions to global processes.
 This breadth means that we engage with many of the themes identified as critical by, e.g., the UK Research Councils: Digital Economy, Intelligent Infrastructure, Changing Environment, Nanoengineering, Health, etc.

 The Institute's application domains are unified in two important ways.
 First, they share a common concern with understanding how high-level phenomena arise from low-level interactions.
 Second, each application domain relies increasingly upon sophisticated simulation modelling to interpret data, understand emergent phenomena, generate theory and hypotheses, direct experimentation, optimise design, and predict system behaviour.

-However, there are deep shared questions and mutual synergies that span the selected domains.
+Although the Institute's research can be subdivided into several broad domains there are deep shared questions and mutual synergies that span our selected domains.
 As a consequence, some research activities cut across this organisation.
 By working in this way, the Institute is able to tackle fundamental trans-disciplinary research in complex systems simulation and the tools supporting it.
-Cross-cutting questions include: modelling across spatial and temporal scales; biological systems as inspiration for non-biological systems (bio-inspired structure, organisation, computing, etc.); coupled adaptive processes (e.g., evolution and ecology, or drivers and adaptive transportation systems).

 We identify our key themes and research domains as:

 Case Study: Parallel Multi-physics Simulations of Functional Nano-structures